Glossary

 • anneinpt says:

 Earl, LOL!
 Good ones.
 Almost – but not quite – precise enough for my glossary.
-I’ll leave your definitions here for the edification of other readers. :-D
+I’ll leave your definitions here for the edification of other readers. 😀

 3. reality says: